Accelerynt-Security/Guardicore-Import-Assets/README.md

 ![Logicapp5a](Images/Logicapp5a.png)

 Back at your playbook overview we will want to manually run the playbook to grab the assets.
-Click on "Run Trigger" and the click the "Recurrance" tag the pops up below.
+Click on "Run Trigger" and the click the "Recurrance" tag that pops up below.

 ![recurrancea](Images/recurrancea.png)